Einstein was a theoretical physicist and a genius by most people’s standards. A

 Depending on the number of the walls of the aorta involved, aortic aneurysms can be described as true or false aneurysm.

-Aneurysm of the abdominal aorta could extend to involve one or both terminal branches (iliac arteries)
+abdominal aorta could extend to involve one or both terminal branches (iliac

-The exact cause of aortic aneurysm (AAA) is not known.
-However, the following factors are thought to contribute to the formation of an abdominal aneurysm:
+The exact cause of abdominal aortic aneurysm (AAA) is not known.
+However, the following factors are known to contribute to the formation of an abdominal aneurysm:

 In the UK and US, abdominal aneurysm is believed to be present in 3 out of every 100 individuals after the age of 50.
-About 6 men are affected for every woman found with this disorder, and four times commoner in whites compared to blacks.
-It is also commoner after the age of 50, with a peak incidence around 70 years of age.
+About 6 men are affected for every woman found with this disorder, and four times more common in whites than blacks.
+Occurrences of the disease is also more common after the age of 50, with a peak incidence around 70 years of age.

-These symptoms or combination of them could vary greatly from one person to the other.
-If you suspect that you might be having abdominal aortic aneurysm, please contact your doctor immediately.
-It is a serious surgical emergency, if it ruptures.
+These symptoms or combination of them could vary greatly from one person to another.
+If you suspect you might be having abdominal aortic aneurysm, contact your doctor immediately.
+The chance of surviving a ruptured abdominal aortic aneurysm outside the hospital is only 10 to 20%.

-Results from screen programs suggest that at 5.5cm, everyone with this condition should have it repaired.
+Results from screen programs suggest that at 5.5cm (which is more than double the size of a normal aorta), everyone with this condition should have the aneurysm repaired.
 If at 3.5cm though, there is lower abdominal pain, or any symptoms with the aneurysm, then repair is warranted.

-A planned repair of an aneurysm is best.
-The survival rate is about 98%.
-This is in sharp contrast to an emergency repair, following a burst, where successful operation rate drops from less then 50 percent to zero!
+A planned repair of an aneurysm provides the patient with the best chance of survival.
+The survival rate for a planned surgical repair of an intact aortic aneurysm is about 98%.
+This is in sharp contrast to an emergency repair, following a burst, where the chances of having a successful operation are 50% and less.

 There are two main treatment options for repair of an abdominal aneurysm: